-- The host institution or organization is expected to provide leader travel, housing, meals, local ground transportation and any other on-site expenses.
-These expenses can be negotiated in hardship cases.
+- The host institution is expected to provide leader travel, housing, meals, local ground transportation and any other on-site expenses (e.g., duplication of handouts) plus a $2,000 fee to NAGT.

 - At the end of the workshop, participants will be asked to complete an online evaluation form to provide feedback about the workshop program.

 - Following the workshop, the workshop organizers will provide information to InTeGrate about the impact of the workshop.

 Before the Workshop

 After an application has been submitted, the Program Coordinator will send an email notification to the facilitator.